BTE FAQ

 Q: Why on Earth would Jim Morrison have faked his death?

 A: It’s well-documented that, among myriad other reasons, which entailed the likelihood of hard prison time via a railroaded court trial in Miami, FL, by 1970, Morrison was beyond burned-out.
 Jim, actually an introvert by nature, had grown tired of fame, the Doors, Hollywood, sycophants, paternity suits [real and imagined,] outrageous expectations, etc. Then there was the unfinished business of permanently punishing his parents.
 At the same time, he was maturing, to the point he said, “27 is too old to be a rock star.”
-Jim Morrison was the antithesis of Paul McCartney or Mick Jagger, and anything but a rock star for life.
+Jim Morrison was the antithesis of Mick Jagger, and anything but a rock star for life.
 Contrasted with his notorious public image, Jim, in actuality, was an introspective poet and film enthusiast who longed for peace.
 All of the above and more are expanded upon in Jeff Finn’s forthcoming memoir, 127 Fascination: Jim Morrison Decoded.

-Q: Is Jim Morrison actually still alive, under the name Mr. X, as implied by Jeff Finn in Before the End?
+Q: Is Jim Morrison actually still alive, under the name “Mr. X,” as implied by Jeff Finn in Before the End?

 A: “Jim Morrison” is dead.
 “Mr. X” is alive and well.
 Jeff Finn will make his final descent down the Morrison rabbit hole via his forthcoming memoir, 127 Fascination: Jim Morrison Decoded.
 Stay tuned…

-Q: Who is Mr. X in Before the End, and what is his connection to Jeff Finn?
+Q: Who is “Mr. X” in Before the End, and what is his connection to Jeff Finn?

 Such lazy untruths have been misreported and parroted by entitled members of the mainstream media who, rather than fact-check or interview, greedily grift for click$ [sic].
 But that’s what happens to a society whose empathy is eroding while corporate-owned journalism lies in bed with politics and looks the other way.